la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

+## 2.3: October 31, 2024

+- Adds dark mode
+- Read more info at [Dark Theme](/foundation/dark-theme)
+- Some markup classes had to change to accommodate Dark Theme.
+We suggest reading more at [Dark Theme](/foundation/dark-theme)
+- CSS Variables which support Dark Theme are listed in each page for themeable items

 ## 2.2.0: April 5, 2024

 - Adds Status component